-The School will do its best to protect your identity when you raise a concern and do not want your name to be disclosed.
+We will do our best to protect your identity when you raise a concern and do not want your name to be disclosed.
 It must be appreciated that the investigation process may reveal the source of the information and a statement by you may be required as part of the evidence.